digitalbazaar/vc-js-cli/README.md

 See the [VC Demo](https://github.com/digitalbazaar/vc-demo) repo for some instructions to get started.

+If using the `keygen` command, you will need a GitHub Personal Access Token with at least "gist" permissions.

 ## Install

 To use this tool, you only need Docker and Git.